 1822 July 18 – An application by a comedian, Mr Sage, to build a theatre was rejected by the corporation.
 Similar applications by other people in March and October 1823 were also refused.

 1823 June 2 – The foundation stone of the new town hall in the High Street was laid (until recently the Old Town Hall Museum).
 The ground floor was initially a market, opening on 25 October 1823, with 14 stalls: meat Wednesdays and Saturdays, fruit, fish, eggs etc other days, but closed Sundays.
 It became a police station and fire station.
-It replaced the 1695-built town hall – then in a ‘very ruinous and decayed state’ and not suitable for the expanding town – on roughly the same site, but set back from the road.
+It replaced the 1700-built town hall – then in a ‘very ruinous and decayed state’ and not suitable for the expanding town – on roughly the same site, but set back from the road.
 The 1823 building was renovated in early 1848.
 The present town hall in Queens Road was built in 1881.

 1823 Summer – After two years complex work, the last parts of the Gun Garden, the large cliffs on the south-west side of the castle, were demolished to allow the future building of Breeds Place and Castle Street.
 The whole project had been very difficult, including firing shots with a cannon, undermining with picks and shovels, and with horses and oxen hauling chains attached to the cliff.
 At least three men were killed.
 The garden had been sold by Edward Milward to Thomas Clarke for £2,110 in April that year.